 The device with the RS232 option has a standard interface buffered by an RS232 transceiver, so that it may interface directly with many host devices such as a desktop computer.
-The interface is provide through the communication I/O connector; refer to Figure 1 for position and pin-out information.
-The device communication control is provided in Table 12.
+The interface is provide through the communication I/O connector and its pinouts are giving in Table 1.
+The device communication control is provided in Table 13.